om sri gurubhyo namaH

 It was my good fortune to grow up in the pristine and endearing village of Whycocomagh, overlooking the shores of the Bras D’or Lakes, on Cape Breton Island, Nova Scotia.
 Whycocomagh, is a Mi’kmaq word which means ‘Head of the Waters’.
 As a child I was in my element in this natural, untouched setting surrounded by the rivers, mountains and valley streams.

-I am a student of Vedic studies committed to the discovery of understanding the ultimate truth of life, known as Brahmavidya.
+I am a student of Vedic studies committed to the pursuit and discovery of understanding the ultimate truth of life, known as Brahmavidya.

-Studies in both Yoga and Veda chanting are in the tradition and lineage of the great yoga master, Yogacharya Sri T. Krishnamacharya, whose teachings survive through his son Yogacharya Sri TKV Desikachar and the family of teachers at the Krishnamacharya Yoga Mandiram.
-Traditional, comprehensive study of Vedic Chanting was undertaken with Krishnamacharya Yoga Mandiram in Austria and India.
-I was awarded the distinction of Veda Chanting Teacher and Yoga Teacher with Krishnamacharya Yoga Mandiram.
-My studies continue in Yoga and traditional recitation of the Vedas.
-I study with my teachers at the Krishnamacharya Yoga Mandiram in Chennai, India.
+Studies in Yoga and Veda chanting are in the tradition and lineage of revered Yogacharya Sri T. Krishnamacharya, Yogacharya Sri TKV Desikachar, teachers and mentors of respected Krishnamacharya Yoga Mandiram (KYM).
+I have been entrusted with certification from KYM to serve as a Yoga Teacher, Veda Chanting Teacher and Yoga Therapist.
+Mentorship and studies continue in Yoga and traditional recitation of the Vedas at the KYM in Chennai, India.